Myanmar landslide death toll hits 57

 In Mon state, "the authorities have done an excellent job of moving people to evacuation sites, getting the injured to hospital, and they are providing food, cash for rice, and non-food items such as blankets, sleeping mats and other essentials", he said.

-A UN-led inter-agency team will travel to Mon state on Tuesday (Aug 13) to assess how it can complement existing aid efforts, he said.
+A UN-led inter-agency team will travel to Mon state today to assess how it can complement existing aid efforts, he added.

 As clean water is essential, the UN Children's Fund is already providing jerry cans to store water, water purification supplies and hygiene kits, while the World Health Organisation is helping with water purification tablets, insecticide-treated mosquito nets, and snake venom treatment because floodwaters increase the risk of snakebites.

-The World Food Programme is also preparing to help with ready-to-eat meals where might be lack of cooking facilities, he said.
+The World Food Programme is also preparing to help with ready-to-eat meals as there might be a lack of cooking facilities, he said.